samueldsingh/data-engineering/sql/4-functions.md

 - `PERCENT_RANK`: Calculates the percentile rank of a row in a partition or result set.

-Certainly!
 Let's use the `PERCENT_RANK()` function in a practical example.
 Suppose we have a table named `exam_scores` that stores exam scores for a group of students.
 We want to calculate the percentile rank of each student's exam score within the group.

 Table: `exam_scores`